Issue 2-21, 2022

 KEYWORDS: osteoarthritis, post-COVID syndrome, rehabilitation, hypoxia-hyperoxic therapy, individually dosed intermittent hypoxia, hypoxic conditioning

-For citation: Orlova E.V., Lyamina N.P., Skorobogatyth N.V., Pogonchenkova I.V. Сlinical Efficacy of Individually Dosed Intermittent Hypoxia-Hyperoxic Therapy in Osteoarthritis Patients with Post-Covid Syndrome.
+FOR CITATION: Orlova E.V., Lyamina N.P., Skorobogatyth N.V., Pogonchenkova I.V. Сlinical Efficacy of Individually Dosed Intermittent Hypoxia-Hyperoxic Therapy in Osteoarthritis Patients with Post-Covid Syndrome.
 Bulletin of Rehabilitation Medicine.
 2022; 21(2): 6-16. https://doi.org/10.38025/2078-1962-2022-21-2-6-16

 References: